Liberal democracy: Media

 Critics of the role of the media in liberal democracies allege that concentration of media ownership leads to major distortions of democratic processes.
 In Manufacturing Consent: The Political Economy of the Mass Media, Edward S. Herman and Noam Chomsky argue via their Propaganda Model that the corporate media limits the availability of contesting views and assert this creates a narrow spectrum of elite opinion.
 This is a natural consequence, they say, of the close ties between powerful corporations and the media and thus limited and restricted to the explicit views of those who can afford it.
-Furthermore, the media's negative influence can be seen in social media where vast numbers of individuals seek their political information which is not always correct and may be controlled.
+Furthermore, the media's negative influence can be seen in social media where vast numbers of individuals seek their political information that is not always correct and may be controlled.
 For example, as of 2017, two-thirds (67%) of Americans report that they get at least some of their news from social media, as well as a rising number of countries are exercising extreme control over the flow of information.
 This may contribute to large numbers of individuals using social media platforms but not always gaining correct political information.
 This may cause conflict with liberal democracy and some of its core principles, such as freedom, if individuals are not entirely free since their governments are seizing that level of control on media sites.
-The notion that the media is used to indoctrinate the public is also shared by Yascha Mounk's The People Vs Democracy which states that the government benefits from the public having a relatively similar worldview and that this one-minded ideal is one of the principles in which Liberal Democracy stands.
+The notion that the media is used to indoctrinate the public is also shared by Yascha Mounk's The People Vs Democracy, which states that the government benefits from the public having a relatively similar worldview and that this one-minded ideal is one of the principles in which Liberal Democracy stands.
 Defenders responding to such arguments say that constitutionally protected freedom of speech makes it possible for both for-profit and non-profit organizations to debate the issues.
 They argue that media coverage in democracies simply reflects public preferences and does not entail censorship.
 Especially with new forms of media such as the Internet, it is not expensive to reach a wide audience, if an interest in the ideas presented exists.